rachiehockey/states-read/glossary.md

             <li>(i) demonstrates a statistically significant effect on improving student outcomes or other relevant outcomes based on:
                 <ul>
                     <li>(I) strong evidence from at least 1 well designed and well implemented experimental study;</li>
-                    <li>(II) moderate evidence from at least 1 well designed and wellimplemented quasi-experimental study;</li>
+                    <li>(II) moderate evidence from at least 1 well designed and well implemented quasi-experimental study;</li>
-                    <li>(III) promising evidence from at least 1 well designed and wellimplemented correlational study with statistical controls for selection bias</li>
+                    <li>(III) promising evidence from at least 1 well designed and well implemented correlational study with statistical controls for selection bias</li>
                 </ul>
             </li>